We’re delighted to welcome you and your child/ren to Isambard Kingdom Brunel Primary School (IKB), as part of our new Reception cohort!

 Your child can draw themselves with pencils or crayons, with felt tips or with paint!
 We would like to see the whole of them, not just their head and they can include a background if they like.
 We would love them to do this as independently as possible, so if your child chooses to add stickers, draw additional people or go completely abstract with colours, please don't worry.

 You can bring the pictures with your child in September or scan them across to the school via the email address above.
-We will add these pictures to your child's Learning Wall in September, which is their own display square on the wall in the classroom.
-Each Learning Wall space will become a reflection of the child as an individual and celebrate their interests and achievements.
+We will add these pictures to your child's Learning Wall in September, which is displayed in the classroom.
+The Learning Wall is a reflection of the children as individuals and celebrates their interests and achievements.
 We can't wait to see what the pictures look like.